SAP-samples/abap-file-uploader/README.md

 To activate all development objects from this sample:
 1. Click the mass-activation icon (<em>Activate Inactive ABAP Development Objects</em>) in the toolbar.
 2. In the dialog that appears, select all development objects in the transport request (that you created for the demo content installation) and choose `Activate`.
-3. Once the imported class is activated, you must then manually create an HTTP Service. a. b. c.
+3. Once the imported handler class is activated, you must then manually create an HTTP Service and attach this handler class to the service.

 ## Known Issues